core-wg/draft-dns-over-coap/draft-ietf-core-dns-over-coap.md

 DNS Responses in CoAP Responses
 -------------------------------

 Each DNS query-response pair is mapped to a CoAP request-response operation.
-DNS responses are provided in the body of the CoAP response.
+DNS responses are provided in the body of the CoAP response, i.e., it is also possible to transfer them using block-wise transfer {{-coap-blockwise}}.
 A DoC server MUST be able to produce responses in the "application/dns-message" Content-Format (for details, see {{sec:content-format}}) when requested.
-A DoC client MUST be able to understand responses in "application/dns-message" format when it does not send an Accept option.
+A DoC client MUST be able to understand responses in the "application/dns-message" Content-Format when it does not send an Accept option.
-Any other response format than "application/dns-message" MUST be indicated with the Content-Format option by the DoC server.
+Any other response Content-Format than "application/dns-message" MUST be indicated with the Content-Format option by the DoC server.

 ### Response Codes and Handling DNS and CoAP errors